 Musical Instrument Exploration: We put out lots of kid friendly instruments: drums, maracas, jingle bells, cow bells, triangles, a xylophone, rain sticks, rhythm sticks, wood blocks, cymbals, and a clicker (like you use for dog training) for free exploration of sound.
 As the kids played, teachers would occasionally add in ideas like tone – high notes vs. low notes, volume – if I tap the drum gently, it is quieter – and vibration.
 We had a large cow bell that if it was on the ground and you tapped it, it barely made sound, if you held it in the palm of your hand, it rang more loudly, if you held it by just barely holding on to the handle with two fingers, then it vibrated a lot and made a long, loud, resonant sound.
 We’re lucky enough to have two classrooms, so we were able to put this activity in a classroom all by itself so the main classroom didn’t get too loud.

 Wind instruments – We also had recorders, whistles, harmonicas, kazoos, and whizzers (I don’t know the official name – they’re the party favors that if you blow in them they spin around and make a whirring, whizzing sound.)
-If you’re teaching home school and your kids already share their germs by living together, you could just include these in the baskets for free exploration.
+If you’re home schooling and your kids already share their germs by living together, you could just include these in the baskets for free exploration.
 In our classroom setting, we didn’t want to share germs amongst 20 kids.
-So, you could do a demo during group time when each child got to blow on one instrument.
+So, we do a demo during group time when each child got to blow on one instrument.
 You could even have them toot a song like Twinkle Twinkle.

 What if your sense of hearing didn’t work?
 Have them try on noise-cancelling headphones (if you don’t have those, even regular headphones or earmuffs will muffle sound) or ear plugs and see how differently they experience the world.
 (This can pair well with the above activities. 🙂 )